Pitt Park: Four arrested over masked crowd

 - Published

-Dozens of masked men gathered in Pitt Park on 2 February and police said it was investigating links to the Ulster Volunteer Force (UVF).
+The incident happened on 2 February, and police said it was linked to the Ulster Volunteer Force (UVF).

+On Friday, the men, aged 40, 45, 48, and 52, were arrested by officers from the Criminal Investigation Branch and Paramilitary Crime Task Force.
-A number of people have previously been arrested in relation to the incident.

-The PSNI are carrying out searches in east Belfast, Dundonald and Newtownards.
+A number of searches have taken place in the east Belfast, Dundonald and Newtownards areas.

-The three men, aged 35, 39 and 40, and woman, 32, were arrested on suspicion of terrorism along with other related offences.
+The men were arrested on suspicion of terrorism, and are being questioned at Musgrave Street police station.

+It is the latest in a number of arrests related to the incident.

+On Wednesday, three men and a woman were arrested in connection with it, before later being released.

-Det Ch Supt John McVea said those arrested would be questioned at Musgrave Street Serious Crime Suite, and he would appeal to anyone in the community "who has information or footage regarding the incident or criminality in the area, to contact the police".
+Det Ch Supt John McVea said he would "appeal to anyone in the community who has information or footage regarding the incident or criminality in the area, to contact the police".

-Last month, a Belfast court was told that up to 60 masked men allegedly took part in a "display of sinister force" in Pitt Park linked to the UVF.